sravanthi-nandikonda/amazon-clone/README.md

  - Amazon clone is a clone page of Amazon
  - Has an authentication page
  - Data Beign dispalyed is dummy
+ - user can proceed to checkout only if signed in

 ## Features
    - User can create a new account and sign in